 Mission: The Kalamazoo Autism Center aims to improve the lives of individuals with autism and their families by providing evidence-based, individualized treatment and therapy to advance meaningful community engagement.

 Western Michigan University’s Kalamazoo Autism Center collaborates with the Department of Psychology to provide therapeutic services to children and young adults, ages 2-21.
-We are located at 4200 S Westnedge Ave in Kalamazoo, Michigan and accept Blue Cross & Blue Shield, Blue Care Network, Aetna, Medicaid, and private pay.
+We are located at 4200 S Westnedge Ave in Kalamazoo, Michigan and accept Blue Cross & Blue Shield, Blue Care Network, Aetna, Medicaid, Priority Insurance, and private pay.

 We provide Applied Behavior Analytic (ABA) services in the following areas: